ccdaisy/Spiral-Knights-Model-Converter/README.md

 #Spiral Knights Model Converter Info

+You can get to my blog to track development here: https://xanthedragon.blogspot.com/

 I do not update the code in the repository all too often.
 Instead, I package source code in a .ZIP with each release.

 **This means that you should *not* take source code from GitHub's preset "source.zip" in the releases**